 Character Strengths and Behaviour for Learning Incidents

 Where progress is not sufficient, even if special educational need has not been identified, we put in place extra support to enable the pupil to catch up.
-Examples of extra support are Literacy and Maths Catch Up Interventions, Student Support Managers, mentoring, flexible timetabling, Guided Reading, targeted literacy and numeracy support, subject specific intervention e.g. key word work.
+Examples of extra support are Literacy and Maths Catch Up Interventions, Student Support Managers, mentoring, flexible timetabling, Guided Reading, targeted literacy and numeracy support, subject specific intervention e.g. key word work

 Some pupils may continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness.
 For these pupils, and in consultation with parents, we will use a range assessment tools to determine the cause of the learning difficulty.
 At Aylesford School we are experienced in using the following assessment tools: